johnnieskywalker/elvish-translator/README.md

 # OpenAI Test

-This is a simple Python script that uses the OpenAI API to translate text from one language to another.
+This is a simple Python script that uses the OpenAI API to translate text from one language to Elvish.

 ## Requirements